Maryland schools report surge in failure rates for second quarter

 It previously released first-quarter data showing that failing grades in math and English jumped as much as sixfold for some of the system’s most vulnerable students.

 More than 36 percent of ninth-graders from low-income families, for instance, failed the first marking period in English.
-That compares with fewer than 6 percent last year, when the same students took English in the eighth grade.
+That compares with less than 6 percent last year, when the same students took English in the eighth grade.

-Montgomery school officials said Monday that they remain very concerned about the failure rates for many middle and high school students, noting the “tremendous impact” the pandemic has had on student performance and social and emotional well-being.
+Montgomery school officials said Monday that they remain concerned about the failure rates for many middle and high school students, noting the “tremendous impact” of the pandemic on performance and social and emotional well-being.

 Adjustments have been made to improve the student-teacher experience, promote student well-being and ensure student progress, they said in a statement.
 “We will continue to monitor the data and make appropriate adjustments to support our students and staff,” they said.